RCMast3r/data_acq/README.md

 - [ ] CI generated platformio c/c++ library from DBC

 ## automation requirements:
-- [ ] nix flake packaging of all non existing packages
+- [x] nix flake packaging of all non existing packages
 - [ ] nixification of data_acq
-    - [ ] package foxglove mcap support / other foxglove python stuff for nix
+    - [x] package foxglove mcap support / other foxglove python stuff for nix
+    - [ ] creation of executable for setup.py so that it is something that can be run in the flake

 - [ ] nixification of the dbc and proto file generator module
     - im thinking that the dbc file gets stored in the repo for this as well (?)